 How do I activate an eSIM in Morocco?+

-Install your Morocco e-sim before landing at CMN (Casablanca) or RAK (Marrakech).
+HelloRoam's Morocco eSIM activates in under 2 minutes via QR code with no store visit required.
 Open Settings, go to Cellular or Mobile Data, select the eSIM profile, and enable it.
-Your phone connects to Orange Morocco 5G automatically.
-If you already landed, both airports provide immediate 4G signal.
+Your phone connects to Orange Morocco 5G automatically, and if you already landed, both airports provide immediate 4G signal.
 First-time registration takes under 60 seconds once the profile is active.

 How much data do I need in Morocco?+